-OVERVIEW: This funder mostly Kentucky-based organizations in the areas of community, environment, education, health, human services, arts & culture, and religious/faith based groups.
+OVERVIEW: This funder supports mostly Kentucky-based organizations in the areas of community, environment, education, health, human services, arts & culture, and religious/faith based groups.

 FUNDING AREAS: Community, environment, education, health, human services, arts & culture, religious/faith based groups

-IP TAKE: Field of interest fund grants only make up a tiny percentage of this community funder’s portfolio; however, they cover a wide range of topics.
+IP TAKE: Field of Interest Fund grants only make up a tiny percentage of this community funder’s portfolio; however, they cover a wide range of topics.
 Affordable housing, HIV prevention, underprivileged children, and local arts have gotten a fair amount of support through these funds.

 The foundation also hosts Give Local Louisville, which is a 24-hour online giving day that has been held in mid-September.
 In a recent year, the foundation got 362 nonprofits involved to raise $3 million.
 Nonprofits may also be interested in becoming one of the foundation’s endowment partners, which is a program created to help nonprofits increase the size of their endowments through long-term investing and visibility.

 Although 2015 was a big grantmaking year for this community funder, 2012 was the biggest year for grantmaking in over a decade.
 Assets have been steadily growing each year though.

 Not surprisingly, the bulk of the community foundation’s assets are in donor-advised funds (48 percent), followed the Felix E. Martin Jr. Foundation (12 percent of assets) and designated funds (10 percent of assets).
 Field of interest funds only make up about two percent of the foundation’s assets.
 Regionally, this funder has a network of affiliate foundations in the Louisville area, including the following: Oldham County Community Foundation, Shelby County Community Foundation, Green River Area Community Foundation, Wilderness Trace Community Foundation, and the Nelson Community Foundation.